Search

 My business explores digital solutions to such challenges.
 However, technology is also part of the problem.
 We may be shielded from the worst effects of global catastrophes, yet many of us are experiencing internal crises in our mental and emotional health.

-These crises can be exacerbated through our ‘always online’ culture that is fuelled by social media.
-In the UK, a record 420,000 children and young people per month are being treated for mental health problems – a rise of over fifty percent since February 2020.
+These crises can be exacerbated by our ‘always on’ culture, which is fuelled by social media.
+In most developed economies, record numbers of children and young people are being treated for mental health problems.
+Several countries have seen a rise of over fifty percent over the last few years.

-In Mark Sayers’ new book, he borrows a military concept, the ‘gray zone’, which is used to describe conflicts without clearly definable endpoints.
-This scenario characterizes much contemporary work.
-We find ourselves having to navigate rapid cultural, relational, commercial, and technological change that demands new ways of working and a lot of uncertainty.
+In Mark Sayers’ book A Non-Anxious Presence: How a Changing and Complex World will Create a Remnant of Renewed Christian Leaders, he borrows a military concept that is used to describe a conflict without a clearly definable endpoint: a ‘gray zone’.
+Much contemporary work fits this description.
+We find ourselves having to navigate rapid cultural, relational, commercial and technological change that demands new ways of working and a lot of uncertainty.

 Response